 Process optimization is the third pillar of digital transformation.
 It required the most coordination, the biggest changes, and, very often, the largest investment in new technologies.
 However, done right, process optimization can significantly cut the cost of dealing with all kinds of problems in the enterprise, from customer complaints to failure rates.
-One of our customers, YCS, is a Taiwan SME that improves efficiency in manufacturing by monitoring and controlling every part of the value chain, eliminating the need for time-consuming manual checks.
+One of my customers, YCS, is a Taiwan SME that improves efficiency in manufacturing by monitoring and controlling every part of the value chain, eliminating the need for time-consuming manual checks.

 Process optimation begins with questioning everything you do.